metacritical/scmbag/README.md

 # SCMBAG
 > SCMBag.
 (Git command shortcuts written in racket)

-### A scm-breeze inspired git command shortcut program written in chicken scheme.
+### A scm-breeze inspired git command shortcut program written in Racket.

 #### Why Racket ?
 Because bash is relatively slower. and racket seems not to have breaking changes, the program was earlier written in chicken scheme